New ECJ Ruling on the Wearing of Political or Religious Signs in the Workplace

 At this time of heightened religious awareness it is important that employers do not take the ECJ ruling at face value or just read the headlines, it is far more complex than that.

-The ruling was clear that the court will only support a ban in limited circumstances.
+The new ruling was clear that the European court will only support a ban in limited circumstances.
 The ruling, which is more nuanced than a straightforward ban, could sow confusion about which religious symbols can be worn at work and could breed discrimination from colleagues and customers if not handled properly.

 The ban must be based on internal company rules requiring all employees to “dress neutrally” and the ban must encompass ALL signs of a religion like wearing a cross and not just a headscarf.
 This ruling applied to a customer facing role where the neutrality of the company was demonstrated.